arangodb/docs/3.10/architecture-replication.md

 operations on the Leader can continue normally.
 When the network is up again, _Followers_ can reconnect to the _Leader_ and transfer the remaining changes.
 This happens automatically, provided _Followers_ are configured appropriately.

-Asynchronous replication can be set up to be global or per database.

 ### Replication lag